 Edwards was on a roll, and in 1979 created 10, which made Dudley Moore a star, turned cornrowed Bo Derek into a sex symbol and revived interest in Ravel's music.
 Edwards was once again leading the zeitgeist.

 He followed up in 1981 with a bitter comedy about Hollywood, S.O.B.
 Richard Mulligan plays a Hollywood director (stand-in for Edwards?) whose latest film is a flop.
-He hopes to make it work by adding more explicity sex.
+He hopes to make it work by adding more explicit sex.
 S.O.B. wasn't a hit, but is memorable, if for nothing else, in that a central plot point had Julie Andrews (Edwards' wife), who played a character vaguely based on herself, show her breasts.
 The plot is cynical--that new Hollywood is all about sex.
 But Edwards was wrong.
 Baring Andrews' breasts is supposed to make the film within the film a hit, but the real-world audience didn't care.
 Sometimes you get the feeling in his later films that Edwards injects sex into his work because he can--or because he's a dirty old man.
 Anyway, haven't seen this films in years, and think it's time for another look.

 In between making new Pink Panther films (though Sellers had died), Edwards made another fine farce, Victor Victoria.
 Julie Andrews (unconvincingly) plays a woman playing a man playing a woman in 1930s Paris.
 There's charm in the setting and costumes, and a nice cast, including James Garner, Robert Preston, Alex Karras and especially Lesley Anne Warren.
 The comic complications work pretty well, though there are too many lengthy musical numbers, making the film well over two hours.